hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker.rst

 .. code-block:: console

-  % docker exec -it sawtooth-client-default bash
+  % docker exec -it sawtooth-shell-default bash

 The Validator Container